-Overall Thoughts On The Nektar Panorama P6 61
+Overall Thoughts On The Nektar Panorama T6 61

-I believe this is a very powerful instrument and it is one of the only products on the market with the motorized touch-sensitive faders.
-It is expensive and it also built for specific DAW’s, so that is our one fallback on it.
+I believe this is a truly powerful instrument and it is one of the only products on the market with the motorized touch-sensitive faders.

 This is currently the top pick when it comes to 88 key controllers.
 Arturia really knocked it out of the park as there weren’t a lot of great picks for 88 key controllers.

 When it comes to 88 keys, this is one of the best MIDI controllers currently available.

 The Nektar LX88+ is a lightweight option for those on a hard a budget still desiring 88 keys.
 The functionality is pretty good with most DAWs as well.